percona/community/content/events/streams-monthly-dev/2022-09-26-hacktoberfest.md

 ---
-title: "September 2022: Hacktoberfest with Percona - We Want You!"
+title: "Hacktoberfest with Percona - We Want You! - September 2022"
 description: "This new meetup is your chance to get a behind-the-scenes view and to directly interact in person with our engineers.
 We’ll discuss development practices, tools, projects, frameworks, and many more engineering-focused topics that we are working on at Percona."
 images:
   - events/streams-monthly-dev/Developer-Meetup-Kai.jpg